jesperorb/site/posts/typescript-mapped-types.md

 - A set of base colors: _red_, _green_, ...
 - A set of variations: _100_, _200_, ...

-How do we go about defining these variations in TypeScript as **one literal type union without having to write every possible combination**?.
+How do we go about defining these variations in TypeScript as **one literal type union without having to write every possible combination**?
 We want the outcome like below:

 ```ts
 type ColorPalette = "red-100" | "red-200" | "blue-100" | "blue-200";